Errylan/Errylan/README.md

 ### Mid-Level Computer Technician
 ### 🧩 Autistic (ASD) ♾️

 ## About me: I'm a Computer Science student.
 I develop websites and mobile applications in the Full-Stack area.
 I'm a programmer with Autism Spectrum Disorder (ASD).
 I'm currently studying Computer Science at IFRN and intend to publish my projects and work here.
 I'm looking for jobs to further develop my skills and gain more experience in the field.
+I also know how to use computer software and do hardware maintenance.

 <br/>
 <br/>